 Access to Emergency Services

-- When using emergency room services for emergency care, you are not required to see a network provider, and you will not be charged an out-of-network penalty for receiving emergency services for emergency care from an out-of-network provider.
+- When using emergency room services for emergency care, you are not required to see a network provider, and you will not be charged an out-of-network penalty for receiving services for emergency care from an out-of-network provider.

 - You have the right to talk in confidence with your healthcare provider and to participate in making decisions about your care.